The Rise of Decaf

 – Density sorting, or floating: The coffee beans are immersed in water and sorted according to their density.
 Higher density beans tend to sink, while lower density beans float.
 This helps to separate the good beans from the defective ones.

 – Fermentation: Coffee beans undergo a 90 hour fermentation process.
 During this time, sugars are broken down, which affects the flavour and acidity of the coffee.
-Pre-fermenting agents are
+Pre-fermenting agents are also added, similar to sourdough starter in bread, which can give the coffee unique characteristics.

 – Washing.
 After fermentation, the coffee beans are washed thoroughly to remove any remaining pulp and to prevent unwanted flavour changes.